jimthoburn/tobbi.co/_posts/2019-12-06-improving-ux-for-images-while-loading-on-the-web.markdown

 This technique involves only loading images if they’re within the viewport or likely to be within the viewport the next time the user scrolls up or down.
 It’s super useful when applied to a list of images, where only a few are visible at a time.

 This should make the first few images a user is looking at load more quickly–particularly on a slow connection.
 It may also save bandwidth and some dollars for users of your web product.

-This may make the first few images a user is looking at load more quickly–particularly on a slow connection.
-It may also save bandwidth and some dollars for users of your web product.

 You can easily begin using the lazy loading technique, now that it’s built into the web platform: